Our Holiday Decor

 Looking for some holiday decor you saw used in my home?
 It’s all here!
-I am keeping it simple – this is a simple list and photos of everything we use.
+This is a simple list of sources and photos of everything we use.

-We have 3 faux trees we use, listed below.
+We have had 4 different faux trees, listed below.

-We went faux for our main Christmas tree in our living room and now we are converts for life!
+We went faux for our main Christmas tree in our living room a few years ago.
 Cleaning up the mess of real trees was not worth it for me.
 WE LOVE OUR TREE.
-The value for a full and lifelike tree under $300 cannot be beat.
+The value for a full and lifelike tree under $300 cannot be beat!

-This tree is prelit and has several sizes/options.
-(As a guide, you want between a foot and a foot and a half between your tree and ceiling).
-We love this tree – it looks so full and the branches are realistic.
+This beautiful tree is prelit and has several sizes/options.
+(As a guide, you want between a foot and a foot and a half between your tree and ceiling so you can fit a topper without looking squished).
+We love this tree – it’s full and the branches are realistic.
 The price is awesome!

 Here it is in 2020: